 In the “data analytics VS data science” discussion, data science is considered to be the more complex and difficult one of the two.
 This is mostly because this profession when compared to data analysis, involves some extra complex tasks.
 But let’s take it one step at a time - what do data scientists do?

 At first glance, data science is very similar to data analytics.
-Both if these specialties deal with the same thing – huge amounts of information presented in numbers.
+Both of these specialties deal with the same thing - huge amounts of information presented in numbers.
 The main difference between the two lies in the extent of their responsibilities, however.

 If you were to hire a data analyst, you would have to provide them with a specific question that you want to be answered.
 An example of such a question could be “does the X group of people buy more coffee than the Y group?”.
 The data analyst would take your question and find the answer based on your company’s performance.
 However, in the debate of “data analyst VS data scientist”, you wouldn’t need to formulate any questions for a data scientist.
 Rather, it would be the responsibility of that person to take a look at your company's business model, deduct possible (and potential) issues and raise the question on their own.

-This isn’t the only place in the “data analyst VS data scientist” discussion where data scientists excel in duties, however.
 These people also have extended responsibilities when it comes to the processes that happen after they have presented you with the analyzed information.
 While a data analyst would finish his or her job there, a data scientist has to also draw certain conclusions from the presented data, and come up with a further business plan of action for the company.

-So, with all of that said, you now know not only what does data scientists do, but also the main differences between the two professions.
+So, with all of that said, you now know not only what do data scientists do, but also the main differences between the two professions.
 Now, before we start discussing the actual “data analyst VS data scientist” comparison, let’s briefly go over the criteria which we’ll use to analyze both of the professions.